 There are several over-the-counter (OTC) medications and home remedies a person can try to relieve itching in their ears and throat.
 These include:

-• Nasal sprays, decongestants, or humidifiers: These can help stop a person’s ears and throat from drying out.
+• Nasal sprays: These can help stop a person’s ears and throat from drying out.
 This could prevent symptoms such as itching and irritation.
+Read the package instructions for dosage information.

-• Honey and throat lozenges: These can soothe an itchy throat.
-People should not give lozenges to young children, however, as they are a choking hazard.
+• Throat lozenges: These can soothe an itchy throat.
+However, they are unsuitable for young children as they are a choking hazard.

-• OTC ear drops: These may reduce itching and discomfort.
-People should never put anything solid, such as a cotton swab, in their ears.
+• Mineral oil ear drops: These may reduce itching and discomfort caused by a buildup of wax in the ear canal.
+People should never put anything solid, such as a cotton swab, in their ears to scratch an itch.

 There is no cure for the common cold, and because it develops due to a virus, antibiotics are unable to treat it.

 Sinusitis can sometimes develop after a cold and may need treatment with antibiotics.
-The CDC suggest that people use nasal sprays to help relieve the symptoms.
+People can use nasal sprays to help relieve the symptoms.

 A person can take several steps to prevent their ears and throat from itching.
 They can do this by preventing the causes of these symptoms.